banzaicloud/pipeline/README.md

 ### Create Kubernetes clusters

-Kubernetes clusters can be created explicitley (directly triggered by calling the API), part of our CI/CD flow (where the cluster is created on demand as part of the flow) or deployments.
+Kubernetes clusters can be created explicitly (directly triggered by calling the API), part of our CI/CD flow (where the cluster is created on demand as part of the flow) or deployments.

 #### Create using the API